-Through this framework, our goal as educational leaders is to implement a seamless and comprehensive statewide system of coordinated services for children with disabilities – from birth to kindergarten – and their families in homes, communities, and early childhood settings to narrow the school readiness gap.
+Through this framework, our goal as educational leaders is to implement a seamless and comprehensive statewide system of coordinated services for children with disabilities and their families in homes and communities to narrow the school readiness gap.

 Please explore the latest Secondary Transition webinars, resources, and articles below.

 Secondary Transition Highlights